Skip to main content

 • Archiving of payroll documents for the legally required duration

-The Actors Involved in the Salary Chain
+The Stakeholders Involved in the Payroll Chain

 Payroll management mobilizes several stakeholders: